galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 Naming conventions are used to maintain order in the properties which are stored in the CPS.
 If a property in the CPS consists of a prefix, suffix, and a variable infix, then the prefix and suffix are lower-case, and the infix part of the property name is upper-case, to indicate that it is variable in nature.
 This convention allows the CPS to group names together and for easy searching and lookup by tests, Managers and users alike.
 Properties can be searched by using the prefix, suffix and a list of possible infixes.

 Namespaces are used to group properties together within the CPS.
+Namespaces are either defined as `normal` or `secure` types.
+Returned values that are associated with properties in a `secure` namespace type are redacted, so property values are not displayed in returned results.
+All other namespaces are classed as `normal` type and these types of namespaces do display property values.

 Namespaces help to restrict the values that can be drawn from the CPS.
 For example, test cases draw values only from the `test` namespace.
 The Galasa framework draws values from the `framework` namespace, for example, the location of the Credentials Store and the Dynamic Status Store.
 Managers also provide their own configuration properties, for example, the configuration properties of the Docker Manager are held in the `docker` namespace.
 The `--namespace` flag is mandatory for all `galasasctl properties` commands.

- ## Retrieving CPS namespaces
+ ## <a name="retrievingnamespaces"></a>Retrieving namespaces

 You can get a list of available namespaces by using the `galasactl properties namespaces get` command.
 This command returns the namespaces into which you can inject properties.
 Use the information to help you to complete the `--namespace` parameter value in the `galasasctl properties get`, `galasasctl properties set`, and `galasasctl properties delete` commands that are described in the following sections.

+Namespaces are returned in either `summary` or `raw` format.
+The default format is `summary`.
+You can set the summary format explicitly on the `galasactl properties namespaces get` command by specifying the `--format summary` flag.
+If the `--format` flag is not specified, results are returned in `summary` format.
+You can specify results to be returned in `raw` format by setting the `--format raw` flag on the `galasactl properties namespaces get` command.

+Use the following command to retrieve all namespaces in an Ecosystem in summary format:
+`galasactl properties namespaces get`

-Namespaces are returned in summary format.
-For example:
+The following example shows namespaces returned in summary format:

 ```
 name       type